qsnake/gpaw/doc/exercises/surface/surface.rst

 Run the :svn:`~doc/exercises/surface/work_function.py?format=raw`
 script and estimate the work function for a Al(100) surface.
 A typical experimental value for the work function of the Al(100) surface is 4.20 eV.
-Try to do the slab calculation with periodic boundary conditions in all three directions, and run the script again.
-How does this affect the Fermi level and the average potential?
+You may try to improve the result by adding more vacuum to the slab calculation.